cuongtv89ks/cuongtv89ks.github.io/_posts/2017-01-9-Drone-Project-Part-2.md

 As [part 1](http://cuongtv.com/project/Drone-Project-Part-1/) introduced about necessary components to build a quadcopter.
 Today, I will talk about basic knowledge that I accumulated on the internet.
-It is not in detailed about hardware part, I try to force on software part.

 ## Orientation - Angles
 <figure class="center">